 Forcepoint user protection solutions can both directly ingest relevant context from identity and access management (IAM) solutions and (optionally) enrich them with risk user information to dynamically enforce policies.

 The first two IAM/IDaas ecosystem partners to integrate with Forcepoint’s Behavioral Analytics are Okta and Ping.
 These integrations are now available for use.
-The combined solution delivers enriched visibility into user activities, enhances risk scoring, and enables risk adaptive authentication policy for joint customers.
+The combined solution delivers enriched visibility into user activities, enhances risk scoring, and enables a risk adaptive authentication policy for joint customers.
 In the longer term, we’ll also enable customers to drive risk-adaptive authorization to key enterprise resources such as critical data.
 Stay tuned for exciting developments in this area.

 Forcepoint plans to continue to add technology alliance partners to its ecosystem.
 Learn more about Forcepoint behavioral intelligence, user protection, and data protection solutions by scheduling a demo.